jkoestner/folioflex/README.md

 ### Coverage

 To see the test coverage the following command is run in the root directory.
-This is also documented in the `.coveragerc` file.
 ```
 pytest --cov=folioflex --cov-report=html
 ```